 Each time FEMA provides a National Flood Insurance Program (NFIP) participating community with new flood hazard information, the community is required to adopt or amend its floodplain management ordinances based on the new data.
 The newly adopted or amended ordinances must adopt the revised data and meet or exceed the minimum requirements of the NFIP for that type of data.
 FEMA, working closely with the NFIP State Coordinator and the community, will ultimately determine whether the community has compliant floodplain management ordinances through a review and approval process.

 A Risk MAP project does not necessarily include an updated FIRM.
-For more information about Risk MAP and the types of activities involved in a flood risk project, visit FEMA’s Risk MAP lifecycle page on the FEMA website.
+For more information about Risk MAP and the types of activities involved in a flood risk project, visit FEMA’s Risk MAP Flood Risk Project Lifecycle page on the FEMA website.

-The FEMA Compendium of Flood Map Changes is a list of all changes made to the National Flood Insurance Program maps including Physical Map Revisions, LOMRs and LOMAs during a given 6-month period.
+The FEMA 2013 Compendium of Flood Map Changes lists all changes made to National Flood Insurance Program maps, including Physical Map Revisions, Letters of Map Revision (LOMRs), and Letters of Map Amendment (LOMAs), during a given 6-month period.
 The list is updated every six months and is published in the Federal Register.
-Available Compendium issues are provided in PDF format.
+Available Compendiums are provided in PDF format.
 To obtain a list of map actions before the first Compendium of Flood Map Changes was published, you should contact the Consultation Coordination Officer in the appropriate FEMA Regional Office.

-Maintaining the most current information on Flood Insurance Rate Maps (FIRMs) is a challenge as the National Flood Insurance Program (NFIP) currently has over 20,000 participating communities.
+Maintaining the most current information on Flood Insurance Rate Maps is a challenge, as the National Flood Insurance Program currently has over 20,000 participating communities.
 One of the best ways to facilitate new mapping for your community is to consider becoming a participant in the FEMA CTP Program.